PippleCultist/HoloCureSandboxMod/README.md

 ## Sandbox Menu Buttons
 - Press `Y` to open the sandbox menu.
 This contains all your currently unlocked weapons and items.
 - Press `P` to pause all the enemies.
+- Press `N` to pause the game and enable per frame increment
+- Press `M` while the game is paused to go to the next frame